julelang/manual/src/std/jule-build.md

 	HandleInFunc: `handle this exceptional in a separate function or anonymous function`,
 	JustIgnoreOrHandle: `ignore this exceptional or handle it but you cannot do both at same time`,
 	UseImperative: `use clear imperative approach, comes relevant assignment statement before the expression`,
-	UseUnsafeForDeprecated: `use unsafe Jule for deprecated codes or replace with the successor`,
 	UseExpectedTestFuncDecl: `use the expected test function declaration: fn(t: &testing::T)`,
 	UseModInit: `run "julec mod init" to initialize a module in the current directory`,
 	RemovePubModifier: `don't use an identifier that starts with a capital letter to avoid making it public`,